FrauBoes/islux-example/README.md

 - Most of the CRUD operations are done on the database rather than the in-memory store of the data.
 How can this be changed to improve the performance?
-- Which data structures and which data structures might be particularly suitable?
+- Which data structures and which algorithms might be particularly suitable?

 ### Testing